hellotham/hello-astro/src/pages/about.md

 - Display math equations using KaTeX via remark-math/rehype-katex
 - Display Mermaid diagrams (requires `<div class="mermaid">` wrap and using the `withmermaid` layout, for now)
 - Display Markmap diagrams (requires `<div class="markmap">` wrap and using the `withmarkmap` layout, for now)
+- Display PlantUML diagrams (as a code block with language `plantuml`)